Bodyboarders know the best bodyboarding fins are essential when riding waves of all sizes.

-Sooner or later the little waves aren't going to be enough for you.
+Sooner or later, small waves aren't going to be enough for you.
 Eventually you'll want to experience the ultimate rush of bigger and better waves.

-If you don't have swim fins on your feet the experience could be cut rather short.
-You won't be able to stay in control while riding them and without the ability to accelerate you'll be at the mercy of the waves.
+If you don't have bodyboard swim fins on your feet the experience could be cut rather short.
+You won't be able to stay in control while riding them and without the ability to accelerate and decelerate you'll be at the mercy of the waves.

-You'll need all the benefits of swim flippers we've already talked about before you tackle the monsters.
+You'll need all the benefits of the best bodyboarding fins before you tackle monster waves.

-This applies to any size of wave you decide to ride, so don't think you're completely safe when you are boogie boarding on the small ones.
+This applies to any size of wave you decide to ride, so don't think you're completely safe when boogie boarding on small ones.

 There will come a time when you land hard.
 Perhaps on your face.
-It's going to hurt and your board might be smashed up.
+It's going to hurt and your board might get smashed up.

 At the end of the day, if we didn't want to have fun we'd stick to sitting on the beach watching other people ride the waves.